YunoHost-Apps/invoiceninja5_ynh/README.md

 ### Warning

 This is the new version of InvoiceNinja.
-There are several things not working at the moment:

-* installation into a sub-directory
+Installation into a sub-directory is currently impossible.
-* sending mails

 Invoice Ninja is the the leading self-hosted invoicing platform to create & email invoices, track payments and expenses, and time billable tasks & projects for clients.